graphan/react-apollo-typescript-java-example/README.md

 # Proof of concept: React Apollo TypeScript Java

-> Use static types in the frontend world easily!
+> Use static typings in the frontend world easily!

 ## Concept

 In vast majority of cases, both server-side and client-side use the same data model.
 The main difference is that data on the server and client side are respectively: statically and dynamically typed.
-The culprit is that REST APIs do not allow us to receive information about data types.
+The culprit is that REST APIs do not allow us to send information about data types by default.
 We just receive data values.

  Harnessing such solutions as [GraphQL](http://graphql.org/) and [TypeScript](https://www.typescriptlang.org/), we can easily move static typings to the frontend world.
 The communication could be described as follows:
   - Java -> *GraphQLSchema* -> *TypeScript Interfaces* -> React